 In many situations it is impractical to randomly allocate experimental conditions, or perhaps we are presented with data from an experiment that was not randomized.
 For instance, we can not randomly assign subjects to be patients or normal controls.
-Or, for example, consider a single subject PET design where a covariate is measured for each scan, and we seek brain regions whose activity appears to be related to the covariate value.
+Or, for example, consider a multisubject fMRI second level analysis where a covariate is measured for each subject, and we seek brain regions whose activation appears to be related to the covariate value.

 In the absence of an explicit randomization of conditions to scans, we must make weak distributional assumptions to justify permuting the labels on the data.
 Typically, all that is required is that distributions have the same shape, or are symmetric.
-The actual permutations that are performed depend on the degree of exchangeability, which in turn depend on the actual assumptions made.
+The actual permutations that are performed again depend on the degree of exchangeability, which in turn depend on the actual assumptions made.
 With the randomization test, the experimenter designs the initial randomization scheme carefully to avoid confounds.
-The randomization scheme reflects an implicitly assumed degree of exchangeability (see Appendix C for randomization considerations).
+The randomization scheme reflects an implicitly assumed degree of exchangeability.
 With the permutation test, the degree of exchangeability must be assumed post hoc.
-The reasoning that would have led to a particular randomization scheme can be usually be applied post-hoc to an experiment, leading to a permutation test with the same degree of exchangeability.
+Usually, the reasoning that would have led to a particular randomization scheme can be applied post-hoc to an experiment, leading to a permutation test with the same degree of exchangeability.
 Given exchangeability, computation proceeds as for the randomization test.

-Permutation test summary
+Permutation test: Summary